-But the secret is, once you truly understand that marketing isn’t all about struggle, jargon, tricks or gimmicks, spiritual practice is the very root of success.
+But the secret is, once you truly understand that marketing isn’t all about struggle, jargon, talking people into something or gimmicks.
+Rather, spiritual practice is the very root of success.

 Sound completely airy-fairy?
 We understand the response.
 But in reality, marketing consists of a set of specific actions or practices.
 And only you can decide whether you wish to tackle them in angst, or with value and truth (i.e., as a “spiritual practice”).
 Once you learn how to apply this practice to your marketing, you’ll make more money, attract clients truly right for you, and feel exponentially more satisfied.

 We know that it is unlikely in the first 20 years of a business to have the experience to know which strategies will work and that it’s virtually impossible to have the objectivity needed to create a clear, concise marketing message for oneself.

 This is precisely why Allison Bliss Consulting utilizes the concept of “spiritual practice”: We help every company that struggles with its marketing to quicken the discovery process, and to stay on course in developing and executing its marketing strategy and messages.